Migration in Fishes

 - Freshwater movement of fishes also occurs, often the fish swim upriver to spawn.

-Significance of Migration in Fishes:
+Significances of Migration in Fish:

 The significances of migration in fishes are as follows: